sensu/sensu-docs/content/sensu-go/6.4/plugins/assets.md

 ## Delete dynamic runtime assets

-Delete dynamic runtime assets with the `/assets (DELETE)` endpoint or via `sensuctl` (`sensuctl asset delete`).
+Delete dynamic runtime assets with a DELETE request to the `/assets` API endpoint or with the `sensuctl asset delete` command.

-When you remove a dynamic runtime asset from Sensu, this _*does not*_ remove references to the deleted asset in any other resource (including checks, filters, mutators, handlers, and hooks).
+Removing a dynamic runtime asset from Sensu *does not* remove references to the deleted asset in any other resource (including checks, filters, mutators, handlers, and hooks).
 You must also update resources and remove any reference to the deleted dynamic runtime asset.
 Failure to do so will result in errors like `sh: asset.sh: command not found`.